Jamie956/Jamie956.github.io/post/java.md

     }
     ```

-- Since the Manager constructor cannot access the private felds of the Employee class, it must initialize them through a constructor.
+- Since the Manager constructor cannot access the private fields of the Employee class, it must initialize them through a constructor.
 The constructor is invoked with the special super syntax.
 The call using super must be the frst statement in the constructor for the subclass.

 - If the subclass constructor does not call a superclass constructor explicitly, the no-argument constructor of the superclass is invoked.
 - If the superclass does not have a no-argument constructor and the subclass constructor does not call another superclass constructor explicitly, the Java compiler reports an error.